iamsingularity/showllable/README.md

 }
 ```

+I usually put in AppLayout's didMount, but it depends on its architecture.

-If you are using vanillajs, it is simpler, just import the script in your application and load the page invoke the lib function
+If you are using vanillajs, it is simpler, just import the script in your application and load the page or in the DOMContentLoaded event invoke the lib function

 ```js
 showllable()